Investigating food hygiene reports

 The primary purpose for investigating food complaints is so that we can safeguard public health.

-When a hygiene officer discovers that an offence has been committed, for example a restaurant selling unsatisfactory food, action will be taken in accordance with policy and government guidance.
+When a hygiene officer discovers that an offence has been committed action will be taken in accordance with policy and government guidance.
+This could be for example where a restaurant is selling unsatisfactory food.

 If you wish to pursue a compensation claim you will need to take this up directly with the seller.
 You may be able to take civil action for compensation.